dh-notes/pandoc-workflow/pandoctut.md

 These three terminal commands: `pwd`,  `ls`,  and `cd` are all you need for this tutorial.
 Practice them for a few minutes to navigate your documents folder and think about they way you have organized your files.
 At some point you should raise your terminal awareness by going through Zed.
 A. Shaw's excellent *Command Line Crash Course.*^[<http://cli.learncodethehardway.org/book/>].

-# Converting Markdown to an MS Word document using Pandoc
+# Using Pandoc to convert Markdown to an MS Word document

 We are now ready to cast our first conversion.
 Open your terminal window, use `$ pwd` and `$ cd` to navigate to the correct folder for your project.
 Once you are there, type `$ ls` in the terminal to list the files.
 If you see your .md and your images, you are in the right place.
 To convert .md into .docx type `$ pandoc -o project.docx project.md`.
 Open the file with MS Word to check your results.
-Alternatively, you can run `$ pandoc -o project.odt project.md` if you would like to produce an Open Office document.
+Alternatively, you can run `$ pandoc -o project.odt project.md` if you would like to produce an Open Office document, the open source alternative to MS Word.^[For more on Open Office, see <http://www.openoffice.org/why/index.html>.]

 If you are not familiar with command line tools, imagine reading the above command as saying something like: "Pandoc, create an MS Word file out of my Markdown file."
 The `-o` part is a "flag," which in this case says something like "instead of me explicitly telling you the source and the target file formats, just guess by looking at the file extension."
 Many options are available through such flags in Pandoc.
 You can see the complete list on Pandoc's website^[<http://johnmacfarlane.net/pandoc/README.html>] or by typing `$ man pandoc` in the terminal.

+The structure of this command works the same way in producing a PDF from your Markdown file.
+This time, try `pandoc -o project.pdf project.md`, and you will have a beautifully formatted PDF of the document now saved in your project directory.

-More advanced users who have LaTeX installed may want to experiment by converting Markdown into .tex or .pdf formats.
+More advanced users who have LaTeX installed may want to experiment by converting Markdown into .tex or specially formatted .pdf files.
 You can, for example, specify a LaTeX style file (saved to the same directory), and run something like:

 `$ pandoc -H format.sty -o project.pdf --number-sections --toc project.tex`